CAFAFAIR 2018 PARTICIPATING ARTISTS

 Junior Parris lives and breathes art.
 Born in Barbados, he is resident in Paris, France, and Barbados.
 In addition to being a professional visual artist, Parris also represents artists from the Diaspora who are based in France and exhibits their work in Barbados and beyond.
 Over the years he has perfected a romantic realism which renders his own paintings with an ethereal quality almost reminiscent of the old masters.
 His works have been exhibited in the Caribbean, Europe, and the USA.

 Sade Payne – Barbados

 Be bold Create Be Raw is the slogan of the young up and coming Barbadian artist Sade` Payne.
 Her paintings illustrate breathtaking land and seascapes sceneries fusing between both worlds of fantasy and reality.
 Though having completed the Associate Degree in Fine Arts Program at the Barbados Community College in 2015 Sade` claims to be a self-taught artist.
-The 19 year old artist uses social media networks to market herself and to make connections with other business associates.
-Her use of social media privileged her to discover and work as a production intern at the 2016 Caribbean Art Fair which was held at the Divi SouthWinds Resort.
+The emerging artist uses social media networks to market herself and to make connections with other business associates.
+Her use of social media privileged her to discover and work as a production intern at the 2016 Caribbean Art Fair, which was held at the Divi SouthWinds Resort.
 That opportunity gained her experience of how to become an art curator and also allowed her a chance to interact with well-known, established artists from the Caribbean.
 Since then Sade has exhibited in numerous exhibitions as her artistic style continuously grows.